tfsumon/byteboltsec-hugo-test/content/english/blog/third-party-data-breach.md

 The responsibility for managing fourth-party risk lies with your information security team, just as it does for third-party risk management.

-Even if a third-party provides additional security, your company is still accountable for implementing a comprehensive attack surface management strategy to avoid regulatory, financial, or reputational consequences from a fourth-party data breach.
+Even if a third party provides additional security, your company is still accountable for implementing a comprehensive attack surface management strategy to avoid regulatory, financial, or reputational consequences from a fourth-party data breach.

 ### #7.
 Wave Goodbye to Unreliable Vendors
 When it comes to managing third-party risks, it's crucial to have a clear plan in place for cutting ties with unreliable vendors.
 This means being able to identify when a vendor is not meeting your standards or is at risk of a data breach.